 - Myasthenia gravis (muscle disorder)—Use with caution.
 May make this condition worse.

 - Stomach problems (eg, blocked bowels, gastric retention) or

 - Urinary retention (hard to pass urine)—Should not be used in patients with these conditions.

-- Before applying oxybutynin, wash the application site (eg, stomach, upper arms, shoulders, or thighs) with mild soap and water.
+- Before applying this medicine, wash the application site (eg, stomach, upper arms, shoulders, or thighs) with mild soap and water.
 Rinse well and pat dry.

-- Do not apply oxybutynin on the same application site you applied the last one.
+- Do not apply this medicine on the same application site you applied the last one.

 - Do not bathe, swim, shower, or exercise for 1 hour after applying oxybutynin.

 - Cover the application site with a dry cloth after the medicine has dried to avoid direct contact or transfer of oxybutynin to another person.

 To use the skin patch:

 - Use this medicine exactly as directed by your doctor.
 It will work only if applied correctly.

 - Wash your hands with soap and water before and after applying a patch.
 Do not touch your eyes until after you have washed your hands.

 - Apply the patch right away after removing it from the protective pouch.
 Do not cut it into smaller pieces and do not touch the sticky surface of the patch.

 - Apply the patch to a clean, dry, and intact skin area on your stomach, hips, or buttocks.
 Choose an area with little or no hair and free of scars, cuts, or irritation.
 Avoid putting the patch on areas where it could be rubbed off by tight clothing.